hitachi-nlp/ensemble-metrics/README.md

 This is the official codebase for the paper [Rethinking Fano's Inequality in Ensemble Learning](https://arxiv.org/abs/2205.12683) (ICML2022).

 ## What's good?
-* 👊T he paper proposes a fundamental theory that evaluates an ensemble method by a well-grounded set of metrics:
+* 👊 The paper proposed a fundamental theory that evaluates an ensemble method by a well-grounded set of metrics:
     * relevance  (≒accuracy)
     * redundancy (≒diversity)
     * combination loss (≒information lost when model predictions are combined to make a final prediction)